Equilibrium Investment with Random Risk Aversion: (Non-)uniqueness, Optimality, and Comparative Statics: Optimal Equilibrium

-Because $\mathcal{L}(z)$ is strictly increasing in $z$, we obtain $J_0(t, \pi^{(T)}) > J_0(t, \pi^{(T_0)})$.
-Therefore, $\pi^{(\varphi(0))}=\pi^{(T)}$ is the unique uniformly strictly optimal equilibrium. \end{proof} \end{theorem} Analogous to Proposition \ref{proposition3.10}, we now investigate the impact of future market opportunities on the risk exposure vector in the case of $\tilde{\mathbb{E}}[\boldsymbol{R}]=\infty$.
-Given the multiplicity of equilibria in this setting, we focus specifically on the optimal equilibrium characterized in Theorem \ref{thm:optimal}.
-The following proposition presents the corresponding comparative statics results.
+In analogy with Proposition \ref{proposition3.10}, we now analyze the effect of future market opportunities on the risk exposure vector for the case $\mEt[\boldsymbol{R}]=\infty$.
+Given the multiplicity of equilibria in this setting, we focus on the optimal equilibrium characterized in Theorem \ref{thm:optimal}.
+The following proposition presents the corresponding results.
 We omit the proof as it follows a similar line of reasoning to that of Proposition \ref{proposition3.10}.